carello/genieutils/README.md

 The script `create_testbed_mocks-1.2.py` builds the testbeds yaml files after the recordings are built that you can use for your mocked environment.

+For reference the `outputs` directory holds samples from the script outputs.

 ### Requirements

 * Python 3